 Search and Recovery

 A very important part of the Marine Division is its Dive Team.
 Specially trained Search & Recovery Divers assist in searching for victims of drowning, water related automobile accidents as well as locating submerged evidence for criminal prosecution.
 Dive team members train once per month in preparation for underwater investigations, accidents, and disasters.
 Each training day presents a different scenario to prepare the divers for any situation.
-Dive team members are all volunteers and are selected from all areas within the Sheriff’s Office.
+Dive team members are all volunteers and are selected from all areas within the Sheriff’s Department.

 During hurricane and flood seasons, the Marine Division plays an important role in evacuation of residents and patrolling areas of Harrison County which are prone to flooding.

 The Marine Division conducts routine safety inspections of vessels and watercraft – on all waterways – including watercraft offered for rent by vendors who operate on the beaches of Harrison County.
 Deputies check to ensure that sufficient numbers of flotation devices are on board and that the flotation devices are in proper condition.
 Deputies also check for working fire extinguishers, current flares, and current boating registration.